Real Time Passenger Information (RTPI)

 Installation

 • No new installations planned.
-DOT is studying next-generation RTPI technology for future deployment at new locations
+NYC DOT is studying next-generation RTPI technology for future deployment at new locations

 For More Information

-• Please contact DOT
+• Please contact NYC DOT